yoonminsohappy/yoonminsohappy/README.md

 ### Hi there! 👋👋👋

- 🙋🏻‍♀️ I'm a software engineer from Republic of Korea.
+ 🙋🏻‍♀️ I'm a software engineer from South Korea.
  <br />
  🤍 Love to create and share!
 I am always down to collaborate with cool ideas.
  <br />